lariskovski/atlantis-local/README.md

 # Atlantis POC

-This repository demonstrates setting up Atlantis for Terraform automation with GitHub integration.
+This repository demonstrates setting up Atlantis locally for Terraform automation with GitHub integration.

+When there is a PR to change our Terraform files, GitHub sends a message to Atlantis through the repository's webhook, notifying it.
+Since we are running Atlantis locally, we need ngrok to expose our endpoint to the internet so GitHub's events can reach it.
+Atlantis, in turn, will comment on the PR with the plan, and we can decide whether to apply the configurations.

 ## Table of Contents